Skip to main content

 On July 18, South Korea’s Supreme Court issued a landmark ruling affirming that the country’s National Health Insurance Service (NHIS) must extend dependent benefits to same-sex partners.

-The plaintiff in the case, So Sung-uk, had registered his partner, Kim Young-min, as a dependent to obtain employer health insurance benefits.
-The NHIS initially accepted Kim as a dependent, but later revoked that status when its decision to recognize a same-sex couple was made public.
+The plaintiff in the case, So Sung-uk, was registered by his partner, Kim Yong-min, as a dependent to obtain employer health insurance benefits.
+The NHIS accepted So as a dependent, but later revoked that status when it was publicly reported that the NHIS had recognized a same-sex couple.

 The Seoul High Court ruled in the couple’s favor in 2023, but the NHIS appealed that decision to the Supreme Court.